-The withdrawal date is the date that is used to determine the percentage of Federal Financial Aid Earned and, since the institution is an attendance taking institution, is always the last date of attendance documented in the student's attendance records.
-The withdrawal date is the same regardless if the withdrawal type is official or unofficial.
-An official withdrawal is a withdrawal in which the student notifies the institution of their intent to cease attendance at the institution and an unofficial withdrawal is defined as a student that ceases attendance and does not notify the institution of their intent to withdraw and the institution withdraws the student when they violate the institution's attendance policy.
 The calculation of Percentage of Federal Financial Aid Earned includes all financial aid disbursed or that could have been disbursed to a student.
 This percentage is equal to the percentage of the payment period or period of enrollment completed by the student as of the student's last date of attendance in the payment period or period of enrollment.
 If the student withdraws after successfully completing the payment period or period of enrollment, 100% of the federal financial aid funds are earned and no calculation is required.
 If the withdraw date occurs after the student completes more than 60% of the payment period, the student earns 100% of the federal financial aid funds.